Sebastian Gorka: Resignation

-Media
+Post-administration (2017–2025)

 He was a Fox News contributor from 2017 to 2019.
+On March 3, 2019, however, Mediaite reported that Fox News had confirmed that Gorka was no longer affiliated with the network.

 On January 1, 2019, he began hosting America First with Sebastian Gorka, replacing Michael Medved on Salem Radio from 3 to 6 p.m.
 Eastern Time.

 In September 2019, Gorka became a spokesman for Relief Factor, a fish oil supplement.